praveenshrrma/LAMA-AI-Chatbot-App/README.md

-# Build Your Own Full-Stack ChatGPT App for Free with React, Express, MongoDB, and Google Gemini AI
+# Full-Stack ChatGPT App for Free with React, Express, MongoDB, and Google Gemini AI

 ## Introduction